ProjectsAccount

 New York

 Lightness of Form is an exhibition by acclaimed British designer Terence Woodgate.
-Shown for the first time in New York, the works are a refined study in balance, where structural innovation meets sculptural clarity.
-Developed in close dialogue with pioneering engineer John Barnard, this presentation brings a focused selection of works—Aero Table, Chaise Lounge, and Wedge Desk—to a new audience, continuing an exploration of space, movement, and minimalism across contexts.
+Shown for the first time in New York at Carpenters Workshop Gallery New York, the works are a refined study in balance, where structural innovation meets sculptural clarity.
+Developed in close dialogue with pioneering Formula 1 engineer John Barnard, this presentation of a focused selection of works – Carbon Chair, Chaise Lounge, and Wedge Desk – continues the designer’s exploration of space, movement, and minimalism.

 Prev